kennyhyun/thumbolidator/README.md

 Try demo [here](https://kennyhyun.github.io/thumbolidator/)!

+⚠️Thumbolidator provides only **Linux** version of drop-patched jpegtran binary. please use linux to make thumbnails.

 ## Concept

 [Jpegtran](https://jpegclub.org/jpegtran/) can merge jpeg files into a big jpeg file.
 This will help reduce downloading many number of jpeg files through http.